 A lot of factors control the mix of power sources on your local grid, and given the confusing nature of utilities, you may be under the impression that you have no control over what goes into this mix.

 Choosing to utilize clean energy like wind power for your home is relatively simple, though, to be clear: you are not flipping a switch, and “Abracadabra”, powering your home with 100% wind power.
-Choosing wind power involves calculating the amount of power you use on a monthly basis, and then having clean energy be put into the grid on your behalf to balance that usage.
+Choosing wind power for homes involves calculating the amount of power you use on a monthly basis, and then having clean energy be put into the grid on your behalf to balance that usage.

 Confused?
 Don’t be.
 Think of it like this: